zenstackhq/zenstack/docs/get-started/learning-the-zmodel-language.md

     // reject all operations if user's not logged in
     @@deny('all', auth() == null)

-    // allow all operations if the entity's owner matches current user
+    // allow all operations if the entity's owner matches the current user
     @@allow('all', auth() == owner)

     // posts are readable to anyone